Thinking differently about Culture – Part Two

 If you would like to be a part of this community and an ongoing conversation feel free to join us.

-Many of our community have participated in our Practitioner Accreditation Program – next one begins in July 2019.
+Many of our community have participated in our Practitioner Accreditation Program, the next one begins in February 2022.